CreasolTech/domoticz-dts238/README.md

 # domoticz-dts238

+DTS238 ZN/S is a Class 1 (1% accuracy) power and energy meter for three-phase 400V 100A max, with Modbus RTU bus and additional pulsed output.

 This is a plugin for the free open-source [Domoticz home automation system](https://www.domoticz.com) that **read one or more DTS238 ZN/S three-phase energy meters by Modbus connection** (RS485 serial connection), providing the following data:
 * total active energy (imported + exported energy)
 * import active energy and power